-Hundreds of students and family members converged upon the campus of OBU Saturday.
-OBU hosted its annual move-in day event, welcoming new and returning students to Bison Hill.
-Current students, faculty and staff greeted a class of more than 500 freshmen to campus.
+Hundreds of students and family members converged upon the campus of Oklahoma Baptist University Saturday, Aug.
+20. OBU hosted its annual move-in day event, welcoming new and returning students to Bison Hill.
+Current students, faculty and staff greeted a class of 570 first-time freshmen and 80 transfer students to campus.

 Move-in day is the kickoff to OBU’s Welcome Week, a time devoted to making new friends, learning OBU traditions and participating in fun activities during the lead-up to classes.
 Students meet in small groups, participate in community service projects, compete in “Ka-Rip Wars” as they learn the school yell and participate in The Walk, as they officially join the Bison family.